andrealommen/PHY104/project.md

 * your presentation slides (in pptx or pdf)
 * your Jupyter notebook (file -> download as -> an ipynb file)

-The Jupyter notebook should contain the following labels so that Dave and I can easily see you've satisfied the criteria of the project
+The Jupyter notebook should contain the following labels so that I can easily see you've satisfied the criteria of the project
 * Test suite
 * Element1